 The VSD reduces the heat transferred to milk during pumping and increases the amount of time the milk is in the free cooling heat exchanger.
 The VSD regulates the milk pump in order to increase the efficiency of the plate cooler heat exchanger by slowing the flow of milk.
 This results in maximum heat transfer between the warm milk and the cold water used in the plate cooler.
 Energy is saved by the reduced load on the primary milk cooling system.
 A milk transfer pump VSD is only effective if paired with a plate cooler.

-Average payback on investment is usually less than one year.
+Average payback on investment is usually less than one year to two and half years.